markuskruse/stl-librarian/README.md

 The blend file contains a camera and two materials.
 One material that mimics a matcap material is the the model rendered.
 The other material is for the text label.

+The python script in the repository is not really used.
+It is only there to see changes in it.

 ### For each stl-file